Anomaly, class division, and decoupling in income dynamics: Statistical properties of binary mixture in 1D ring

-The other significant statistics are the average cluster size $\langle{S}\rangle$ and the cluster size variance $\chi$.
-For $N_+=N_-$ and $N\to\infty$, the binary mixture in a ring can be considered as the random sequence of a binary element with the same probability $p=1/2$.
-If we define cluster as consecutive sequence of same binary element, the probability mass function of cluster size $P(S)$ is geometric:
+The size $S$ distribution of the clusters, $P(S)$, can be characterized by the average $\langle{S}\rangle$ and the variance $\chi$.
+For the case of $N_-=N_+$ as $N\to\infty$, a binary mixture on a 1D ring is just a random sequence of binary elements with the same probability $p=1/2$.
+If a cluster is defined as a consecutive sequence of the same binary element, the probability mass function of $S$ is as follows: